 The initial consultation involves a comprehensive 60-minute visit and a subsequent 30-minute follow-up appointment, with additional visits scheduled as needed.
 Please note that the Osher Center doctors are not considered primary care providers (PCP).
 However, they will work in conjunction with your PCP in order to create a truly integrated treatment plan.

-An integrative medicine consultation can be helpful to anyone seeking an individualized and comprehensive healing plan for treatment of a variety of symptoms and condition.
+An integrative medicine consultation can be helpful to anyone seeking an individualized and comprehensive healing plan for treatment of a variety of symptoms and conditions.
 Consultations are conducted by board-certified medical doctors, trained in both conventional and complementary medicine.
 In turn, our experts have extensive expertise in using a wide range of healing plans to treat numerous conditions.
 Some of these conditions include:

 In addition, we offer services for people preparing for and recovering from surgery.